hackerspace-ntnu/hackerspace-api/README.md

-A RESTful API for checking the door at Hackerspace NTNU
+# A RESTful API for Hackerspace NTNU.

+Current implemented parts:

+## Door:

+GET /door - is the door open now
+POST /door - the door opened now
+PUT /door - the door closed now